 What is the difference between Profit and Cash Flow?

 Essentially, profit is what remains after deducting all the expenses from your incoming revenue.
-In turn, cash flow, is the actual cash in your bank after what comes in and what goes out.
-It is the available cash in your business.
+In turn, cash flow, is the actual cash that moves through your bank with a focus on what comes in and what goes out.
+It is important for forecasting the available cash in your business so that you know in advance if there are problems on the horizon.

-To look at cash flow, is to look at what is happening in your business now or in the future.
-Unless you are a bank, there is very little value at tracking your historical cash flow.
-In contrast, you may track profit over time and compare to the past to see a trend.
+To look at cash flow, is to look at what is happening in your business now and in the future.
+In contrast, you usually track profit over time and review the past trends before looking to the future projections.

 When do you go for Revenue, Profit or Cash Flow?